RedPitaya/RedPitaya/doc/developerGuide/gpio/gpio.rst

 GPIOs
 =====

-This document introduses handling of GPIO signals that are conected to Zynq-7000 PS EMIO block and is accesible as general purpose input / output pins on Extension conector E1 with Linux gpio subsystem userspace interfaces.
+This document introduces handling of GPIO signals that are conected to Zynq-7000 PS EMIO block and is accesible as general purpose input / output pins on Extension conector E1 with Linux gpio subsystem userspace interfaces.

 There are two interfaces legacy sysfs interface and new character device based one.